Coming Soon to Your Front Door: Delivery Dudes - Boca News

 How it Works

 To order through DD, select your location.
-Then you can can call them or place an order online.
+Then you can call them or place an order online.
 The Dudes will contact the restaurant, place the order, and send a Dude to pick up and deliver the meal straight to your house!

 You can even order from multiple restaurants in your territory!
-So, if you want Italian and your friends want a hamburger, DD’s the perfect service to order from!
+So, if you want Italian and your friends want a hamburger, DD is the perfect service to order from!

 Delivery Dudes will even deliver drinks that the restaurants don’t have.
-This includes alcohol (in certain locations) if you’re over 21 (they check IDs so don’t get any ideas kids!).
+This includes alcohol (in certain locations) if you’re over 21 (they check IDs so don’t get any ideas kids!)
 Oh, and did we mention that they’ll deliver groceries to your door?
 Because they will and it’s awesome.

 DD also offers catering from some local restaurants.
 This is the perfect service for large and small parties.